November 8, 20237 min read

 • About Us Page Content: Company history, mission, and team bios.

-• Service/Product Descriptions: Detailed explanations for each offering.
+• Service/Product Descriptions: Detailed explanations for each offering, including features and benefits.

 • Contact Information: Address, phone number, email, and social media links.

-• Testimonials & Case Studies: Social proof to build trust.
+• Testimonials & Case Studies: Gather social proof early to build trust on the new site.

 Phase 3: Technical Details & Credentials

-Handle these with care.
-Using a secure portal like Cliently is essential for collecting sensitive information.
+Handle these with extreme care.
+Using a secure portal is essential for collecting sensitive information like this.

 • Hosting Provider Credentials: Username and password for their web host (e.g., GoDaddy, Bluehost).